To understand the behavior of your sweet, crazy, angry or scaredy cat, you have to learn about her naturally wild heart.

 Cats Haven’t Been Bred for Behavior Traits

-That’s important because it means we’re still wild at heart… even the lazy kitty lounging on your sofa!
-It doesn’t take much for our natural instincts to come out and our true feline behavior to show itself.
+Since we haven’t been bred for behavioral characteristics, it doesn’t take much for our natural instincts to come out and our true feline behavior to show itself.

 Cat Behavior is about Territory, Territory, TERRITORY!